Dechawat Poomjaeng

-Dechawat Poomjaeng (เดชาวัต พุ่มแจ้ง Dechāwạt Phùmcæ̂ng, born July 11, 1978) is a Thai professional snooker player.
+Dechawat Poomjaeng (เดชาวัต พุ่มแจ้ง Dechāwạt Phùmcæ̂ng, born July 11, 1978) is a Thai former professional snooker player.

 Career

 Early career

 He won the 2010 IBSF World Snooker Championship in Damascus, Syria, defeating India's Pankaj Advani 10–7 in the final.
 This earned him a place on the professional Main Tour for the 2011–12 season.

 Debut season

 Due to being a new player on the tour and therefore unranked he would need to win four qualifying matches to reach the ranking event main draws.
 He came closest to doing this in the World Open when he beat Andrew Pagett and Liu Song, before losing to Michael Holt 4–5.

 Poomjaeng played all 12 of the minor-ranking Players Tour Championship events throughout the season, with his best finish coming in Event 8 where he beat seven-time world champion Stephen Hendry and Stephen Maguire to reach the last 16, but succumbed 1–4 to Ben Woollaston.
 Poomjaeng finished the season ranked world number 82, comfortably outside the top 64 who retain their places for the 2012–13 season.
 However, his final placing of 57th on the PTC Order of Merit was good enough to earn him a spot for next season.